gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 # Summary

-This document defines a SIL ownership model and a verifier that enforces this model.
-Both of these together allow for a program in SIL to be verified as satisfying all Swift lifetime constraints.
+This document defines a SIL ownership model and a verifier for the ownership model.
+Both of these together allow for the static verification that a SIL program satisfies all ownership model constraints.
+This provides a model of semantics that SILGen can then target and use to implement ownership model correct Swift programs.

+**TODO** Make this better.

 # SIL Ownership Model

-We define the SIL ownership model by embedding ownership into SIL's SSA def-use edges.
-This is done by defining:
+The SIL ownership model embeds ownership into SIL's SSA def-use edges.
+This is accomplished by:

-1. A bottom pseudo-lattice of ownership kinds.
+1. Specifying a bottom pseudo-lattice of ownership kinds.
-2. All def-use edges as having an ownership kind produced by the edge's def and consumed by the edge's use.
+2. Requiring all def-use edges as having an ownership kind produced by the edge's def and consumed by the edge's use.
-3. A SIL program as being well formed iff all def-use edges have def-use ownership kinds that when intersected do not yield `ValueOwnershipKind::Invalid`.
+3. Defining SIL program as being well formed iff all def-use edges have def-use ownership kinds that when intersected do not yield `ValueOwnershipKind::Invalid`.